philgladman/home-rpi-NAS/README.md

 - Turn rpi on and let rpi boot up.
 - ssh into the pi with `ssh ubuntu@<rpi-ip-address>`.
 The password will be `ubuntu`

-# Setup hard drive
+## Step 2.) - Setup external drive
-## Partition hardrive
-- now that the Raspberry pi is up and running, lets prepare the hard drive
+- now that the Raspberry pi is up and running, lets prepare the external drive
-- Plug in hard drive to rpi.
+- Plug in external drive to rpi.
 - run `sudo fdisk -l` to find the drive, should be at the bottom, labeled something like`/dev/sda/`
 - run `sudo fdisk /dev/sda` to partition the drive
 - type in `d` and hit enter to delete, and then hit eneter to delete the default partition.
-Do this for each partiion on the drive.
+Do this for each partition on the drive.
 - Now that all partions have been deleted, lets create a new partition.
 - hit `n` and enter to create a new partition
 - hit enter for default for `primary` partition